Health Emergencies

 • Do not place anything in the victim’s mouth.
 Tongue biting and bleeding from the mouth can be normal side effects of a seizure.

-• After a seizure, the victim may be unconscious, confused or lethargic.
+• After a seizure, the victim may be unconscious, confused, or lethargic.
 Place the victim on their side and offer reassurance until help arrives.

 Heart Attack